 3 November, 2017 – 26 January, 2018

-This exhibition discloses aspects of the city that usually go unnoticed because we are routinely absent at certain hours, or because our routine presence takes them for granted.
-Both inspired initially by New York City, Saville and Sabha offer two takes on oftentimes out-of-sight structures and sites found in every major metropolitan area.
+SILHOUETTE pairs Manhattan-based photographer Lynn Saville’s series, Dark City: Urban America at Night, with new sculptures by Charlotte-based artist Ahmad Sabha.
+This exhibition discloses aspects of the city that usually go unnoticed, because we are routinely absent at certain hours or because our routine presence takes them for granted.
+Both inspired initially by New York City, Saville and Sabha offer two takes on oftentimes out-of-sight sites and structures found in every major metropolitan.
 Through diverse mediums, their work discusses the city as subject in a way that is both reverent and revealing.

 KIT REUTHER: casual geometry

 7 September – 27 October, 2017